cyberbotics/webots-doc/guide/general-faq.md

 ### Is it possible to use Visual C++ to compile my controllers?

 Yes.
 However, you will need to create your own project with all the necessary options.
-You will find more detailed instructions on how to do that in .
+You will find more detailed instructions on how to do that in [this section](using-visual-cpp-with-webots.md#using-visual-cpp-with-webots).
 To create the import libraries (the "*.lib" files in Visual C++) from the "*.dll" files of the lib directory of Webots, please follow the instructions provided with the documentation of your compiler.